Cashless payment technologies in gambling premises

 - How you have satisfied yourself that you will be compliant with the Gaming Machine (Circumstances of Use) Regulations in respect of the use of debit or credit cards, payment limits and committed payment limits.

 - What anti-money laundering controls you have considered in designing your solution.
 For example, would a player be able to fund a gambling product via cash and then withdraw funds via an app or digital wallet?

 There are also a variety of harm mitigation and consumer empowerment measures that you should consider.
 You should ask yourself:

 - What information can your product provide to the consumer about their own gambling?
-For example, will consumers be able to access information on their transactional gambling history, such as their total gambling win and loss (or account deposit and spend) over certain periods of time?
+For example, will consumers be able to access information on their transactional gambling history over certain periods of time?

 - What alerts would be triggered when a limit is reached?
 How will the limit-setting be made effective in terms of reducing the risk of gambling-related harm?

 - Does the product allow for users to voluntarily stop themselves from using the product for gambling purposes for a period of time?
-Or provide a period of cooling off whereby the product cannot be used for gambling for a certain period of time after limits have been amended by the consumer?
+Or provide a cooling off period period whereby the product cannot be used for gambling for a certain period of time?

-- If the product or system is to be made available for use with different gambling products (including different categories of gaming machine), how will you ensure that your solution is sufficiently versatile to respond to the different nature of each gambling product and the associated risks or legal requirements?
+- If the product or system is to be made available for use with different gambling products (including different categories of gaming machine), how will you ensure that your solution is adaptable and able to respond to the different nature of each gambling product and the associated risks or legal requirements?

-- Does your solution enable you or a gambling operator to monitor customer behaviour (eg the gambling spend or intensity of an individual customer) over a period of time?
+- Does your solution enable you or a gambling operator to monitor customer behaviour.
+For example, the gambling spend or intensity of an individual customer) over a period of time?

 - How can you prevent, or assist in the prevention of, underage gambling?